kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 ## What I like about RC

 Participating RC for a 12 weeks batch is one of the most memorable and beneficial experience I had in 2022.
-I have learnt and experience a lot and would recommend to anyone who want to become a better programmer or find joy in computing again.
+I have learnt and experienced a lot and would recommend to anyone who want to become a better programmer or find joy in computing again.
 Let's talk about some of the things I really like about RC.

-> Disclaimer: These are all based on my personal opinion and experience I had when doing RC remotely.
-It might be difference from the others experience.
+_Disclaimer: These are all based on my personal opinion and experience I had when doing RC remotely.
+It might be difference from the others experience._

 ### Serendipity